dev-tyta/dev-tyta/README.md

 <h2 align="center">Projects</h2>
 <p> I have worked and contributed on the following projects:
     <li>Analyzing The Movie Database: This project involved analsing the dataset on movies released.
 Using Pandas, I was able to carry out an analyse on this dataset.
 More information on this <a href="https://github.com/dev-tyta/The-Movie-Database"> here</a> </li>
+    <li> LoanMe: LoanMe is an app that predicts the eligibility status of a customer based on a machine learning algorithm with about 90% accuracy.
+I worked on the machine learning model used in predicting the accuracy of the customer.
+I also worked on the backend engineering of this website using Flask.
+This project is still in progress.
+Check it out <a href="">here</a>

 </p>